 Computer science touches almost all aspects of our daily lives.
 It is the basis of many of the endeavors in society today and continues to advance various areas and open new fields, among them the entertainment industry, engineering, government, medicine, manufacturing, science, space exploration and communication.
 From its theoretical and algorithmic foundations to cutting-edge developments in robotics, computer vision, intelligent systems, bioinformatics and other exciting areas, a comprehensive foundation in computer science allows graduates to adapt to new technologies and new ideas.

 Career possibilities abound for our graduates.
 The fast pace of technology has created many new and exciting jobs in computing, including computer graphics specialist, computer systems analyst, data communications analyst, database administrator, programmer analyst, software engineer, systems engineer, systems programmer, information assurance specialist, and network security engineer.
-Major employers of recent graduates are among the most prominent of US corporations and research laboratories, including Apple, AT&T, Bank of America, Bechtel, IBM, Intel, Lawrence Livermore National Laboratory, NASA, NEC, PG&E, Yahoo, SMUD, and the State of California, to name a few.
+Major employers of recent graduates are among the most prominent of US corporations and research laboratories, including Accenture, Apple, Chevron, Google, Hewlett-Packard, IBM, Intel, Lawrence Livermore National Laboratory, NASA, Northrop Grumman, PG&E, SMUD, VSP, Yahoo, State of California and the Federal Goverment, to name a few.

-Sacramento State's Computer Science Department is one of the oldest and largest computer science programs in the CSU.
+Sacramento State's Computer Science Department is one of the oldest and largest computer science programs in the CSU system.
 Our baccalaureate and masters programs have educated computer professionals since 1969.
-Currently our programs serve approximately 500 majors.
+Currently our programs serve approximately 900+ majors.
 In addition, the Department offers a variety of service courses to non-majors who seek practical experience in the application of information technology.